Online study for international students

 We are proud of our strong history in delivering online education.
 Over the years, we continue to evolve our online offerings and online learning capability so students anywhere in the world can gain a world-class Australian qualification from their home country.

 We utilise advanced online learning technologies including Moodle learning management system, Zoom video conferencing for meetings and online live classrooms, and other online tools to maximise staff and student interaction.
 Our online learning capability boosted when we migrated the Moodle learning management system to cloud infrastructure, resulting in a much faster and responsive web experience and consistent user experience for our students.
-By the end of 2018 our staff and students on average participated in over 3 500 video conferences per month, equating to about 9.2 million minutes for the year and making CQUniversity second in the sector for Zoom usage.

 During a real-time lecture, you can use digital tools to ask a question or participate in a discussion, as you would in a physical classroom.
 Our library expanded its digital reach of services and collections, enabling increased student access regardless of location.
 Online video Ask-a-Librarian consultation sessions for students are also available to complement services offered in library spaces.